Wednesday of Week 11 of Ordinary Time – First Reading

 Paul continues his exhortation to the Corinthians to be generous.
 He begins with a kind of proverb: skimpy sowing means skimpy reaping:

-Whoever sows sparingly will also reap sparingly, and whoever sows bountifully will also reap bountifully.
+…the one who sows sparingly will also reap sparingly, and the one who sows bountifully will also reap bountifully.

-God is able to make every grace abundant for you, so that in all things, always having all you need, you may have an abundance for every good work.
+God is able to provide you with every blessing in abundance, so that by always having enough of everything, you may share abundantly in every good work.

 So that the more we receive, the more we are able to share with others.

 The behaviour to which he exhorts them is based on God’s own way of acting.
-God is capable of overwhelming generosity, as the quotation below attests, so that they need not fear being short.
-He will provide in abundance, both supplying their natural needs and increasing their inner goodness.
-Paul challenges them to a God-like generosity and reminds them of the fundamental motive for encouragement: God himself cannot be outdone.
+Paul quotes Psalm 112 describing that God is capable of overwhelming generosity, so people need not fear of being short.
+God will provide in abundance, both supplying their natural needs and increasing their inner goodness.
+Paul challenges them to a God-like generosity and reminds them of the fundamental motive for encouragement—God himself cannot be outdone:

 In other words,

-…you are being enriched in every way for your generosity, which through us produces thanksgiving to God
+You will be enriched in every way for your great generosity, which will produce thanksgiving to God through us…

 This is the paradox: the more we give of what we have and are to others, the more enriched we become.
 When everyone gives, everyone gets.